How To Check if Someone Else is using your Netflix Account

 Securing Your Netflix Account

 Securing your Netflix account takes a little coordination, but as long as you can use tabbed browsing, it takes less than a minute.
 One tab will open up your Netflix account and line up a password change, while a different tab will kick all devices out of your account and implement the password change before those devices can log back in.

 While this is the most thorough way to ensure Netflix security, doing things this way prevents someone who is using your account at the time from logging back in before your password change finishes saving.
 It’s a small thing but can make a big difference.
 Netflix warns that it can take up to eight hours to kick all devices off your account, but generally, it works much faster.

 - Log into Netflix using your desktop browser.

 - Scroll to Membership & Billing.

-- Select Change Password and enter your current and future passwords.
+- Enter your current and future passwords.
 Do not save them yet.

 This may seem like overkill, but if someone is using your Netflix account at that moment, they could theoretically log back in using the existing password before you save the change.
 This way, there isn’t time for anyone to log in so they should not be able to access your account.

 Netflix still hasn’t implemented two-factor authentication even though they said they would eventually and have been lobbied hard by users and security experts to introduce it.
 Rumor has it that Netflix is going to crack down on password sharing in a “consumer-friendly” way, but there are no details into what that actually entails.
-In the meantime, it is down to us to come up with strong passwords and guard them closely.
+In the meantime, it is up to us to come up with strong passwords and guard them closely.

 One thing Netflix does is actively monitor the internet for cracked accounts, lists of Netflix accounts for sale, and the like.
-So while we are still waiting for 2FA, it isn’t as if the company does nothing.
+So while we are still waiting for 2FA, the company is working to protect your account behind the scenes.